-To prepare a feasibility study for the development of Arts and Culture Infrastructure within the County, taking into account areas without any such infrastructure, and transport links.
+To prepare a feasibility study for the development of Arts and Culture Infrastructure within the County, taking account of transport links.

 To pursue the development of a Heritage Centre in Lucan Village area.

 8.14 Places of Worship

 South Dublin County Council recognises the importance of places of worship and multi-faith centres in meeting the diverse religious and cultural needs of the County's population.
 Given the potential noise and traffic impacts associated with the use of a building as a place of public worship or religious instruction, it is important that places of worship and associated uses are located in such a manner as not to negatively affect residential or other amenity.